sotdevs/sotdevs/README.md

-**Welcome!** I'm Ankit, As of April 21 i'm a pre final year student of CSE at NIT Karnataka.
+**Welcome!** I'm Ankit.
+I'm a pre final year student at NIT karnataka India.
+On my gitgub you will find projects based on my undergraduation courses.

 <h3 align="center">Languages, Frameworks and Tools:</h3>